mclightf/ST558-Project-1/README.md

 ![](README_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->

-These distributions of the Power within the different Risk categories makes a fair bit of sense.
+These distributions of the Power within the different Risk categories make a fair bit of sense.
 The risky moves are generally strong, while the weak and decent moves are generally less risky.

 Let’s quantify this a little bit and see if we can find Squirtle’s